The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 English

-Ronald Lesser is a Neurologist in Baltimore, Maryland.
+Ronald Lesser is a Psychiatrist practicing medicine in Baltimore, Maryland.
 Dr. Lesser is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, and Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE).
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, and Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE).

 Experienced in Progressive Myoclonic Epilepsy